What’s on in Battersea Park

 A free afternoon of live music and children’s entertainment at the Battersea Park Bandstand.

 Organised by RunThrough, every entrant who registers in advance for the event will receive a medal, water, fruit and flapjack on the day.
-Each kilometre is accurately marked out with sign posts and marshals are on hand to keep runners on track
+Each kilometre is accurately marked out with sign posts, while marshals are on hand to keep runners on track.

 The Battersea-based animal charity takes over the park for one day every September when four-legged friends and their families come together for an action packed day of dog-themed events, games and competitions.